Aspose/releases.aspose.com/content/en/words/cpp/release-notes/2024/aspose-words-for-cpp-24-2-release-notes.md

 ## Major Features

-There are 81 improvements and fixes in this regular monthly release.
+There are 79 improvements and fixes in this regular monthly release.
 The most notable are:

 - Introduced new public properties for enhanced style management.
 - Added the capability to specify SvgSaveOptions during rendering using ShapeRenderer.Save() and OfficeMathRenderer.Save() methods.
 - Enhanced functionality to retrieve the actual text of reference marks for footnotes and endnotes.
 - Continued extending the DrawingML Chart API capabilities.
 - Added an ability to preserve empty lines while loading Markdown files.
-- Enabled compatibility with Word 2016 charts for LINQ Reporting Engine.

 ## Full List of Issues Covering all Changes in this Release